 The forms incorporate rewired TVs and are roughly based on the structures of the human eye.
 The TVs are encased in forms that project the TV light onto parabolic lenses, accentuating this light while removing the images.

 One piece uses black and white and one a color TV.
 The rounded eyeball form is outside the loop of seeing and is meant to imply that perception occurs, but accurate understanding does not.

 This work is emblematic of Marshall McLuhan’s notion that the medium is the massage/message.

-Here one element of the power of the medium is removed and distilled from it’s “content” to point to the mediums ability to manipulate the body and it’s perceptual systems.
+Here one element of the medium’s power is removed and distilled from its “content” to point to its ability to manipulate the body and its perceptual systems.

 (2.5 feet wide by 2.5 feet deep by 2.75 feet high)